erdogant/findpeaks/docs/source/Use-cases.rst

    +----------+

-Examine the detected peaks.
-The detected peaks are barely visible on the plot but are depicted with black pixels.
+In the next step, we can examine the detected peaks (see below).
+But these peaks are barely visible on the plot.
+Nevertheless, we seem to removed many peaks compared to the not-preprocessed image.

 .. code:: python